qase-tms/qase-java/qase-cucumber-v7-reporter/docs/usage.md

+# Qase Integration in Cucumber 7

+This guide provides instructions for integrating Qase with Cucumber 7, showing how to add Qase IDs, titles, fields, suites, comments, and file attachments to your scenarios.

+---

-# How add QaseID to a test
+## How to Add QaseID to a Test

-You can add QaseID to a test in Cucumber 7 by using the `@QaseId` annotation.
-This annotation can receive a single ID in the form of an integer.
+To associate a QaseID with a test scenario in Cucumber 7, use the `@QaseId` annotation.
+This annotation accepts a single integer representing the test case ID in Qase.

-Example:
+### Example:

 ```gherkin
 Feature: Simple tests